 Dish soap and clean, dry cotton cloth.
 This is useful for removing dust and grime.

 Isopropyl alcohol.
-This is effective in cleaning a build surface that is permanently mounted to the 3D printer.
+This is effective in cleaning a build surface that is permanently mounted to the machine.

 Adjusting the bed to the right temperature is crucial in producing the best results because it helps with print adhesion.
 As the machine prints the model, each layer shrinks as it cools and the eds of the print pull away from the build plate.